strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 ## Environments

-WHat if you need to specific static configuration sfor specific environments anv using environement variables becomes tedious ?
+What if you need to specific static configurations for specific environments and using environement variables becomes tedious ?

-Strapi configurations can also be create per envrionement in `./config/env/{env}/{filename}`.
-These configurations will be merged into the base ones define in the `./config` folder.
+Strapi configurations can also be created per envrionement in `./config/env/{env}/{filename}`.
+These configurations will be merged into the base ones defined in the `./config` folder.
 The envrionement is based on the `NODE_ENV` envrionement variable (defaults to `development`).

-When starting strapi with `NODE_ENV` = `production` it will load the configuration from `./config/*` and `./config/env/production/*`.Everything defined in the production config will override the default config.
+When starting strapi with `NODE_ENV=production` it will load the configuration from `./config/*` and `./config/env/production/*`.
+Everything defined in the production config will override the default config.

-In combination with envrionement variables the becomes really powerfull:
+In combination with environment variables this pattern becomes really powerfull:

 **Example**